Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Tirzepatide (dual GLP-1R/GIPR agonist) showed a more favorable ratio in SURMOUNT-1: only 28% of weight lost came from lean mass at the 15mg dose.
 Retatrutide’s glucagon receptor component theoretically shifts energy expenditure toward hepatic thermogenesis—a fat-preferential pathway—but Phase 3 DEXA data is not yet published.
 We break down the full lean-mass data across GLP-1 compounds in our GLP-1 muscle loss and body composition review.

-Evidence-based strategies for mitigating lean mass loss include resistance training (which preserved 88% of lean mass in a 2024 study), high protein intake of 1.2–1.6 g/kg/day, and gradual dose titration.
-The STEP 3 trial showed that semaglutide combined with intensive lifestyle intervention reduced the lean mass loss proportion from 39% to 26%.
-For a full breakdown of GI adverse events and tolerability across semaglutide, tirzepatide, and retatrutide, see our retatrutide side effects analysis.
-For retatrutide-specific titration schedules, see the retatrutide dosage guide.
+In the research literature, lean-mass loss is smaller when GLP-1 use is paired with resistance training (which preserved 88% of lean mass in a 2024 study) and higher protein intake; the STEP 3 trial showed that semaglutide combined with intensive lifestyle intervention reduced the lean-mass-loss proportion from 39% to 26%.
+For a full breakdown of GI adverse events and tolerability across semaglutide, tirzepatide, and retatrutide, see our retatrutide side-effects analysis.

 88%